Generalizable Heuristic Generation Through LLMs with Meta-Optimization: Prompt Design

-In this section, we present the prompts used to generate the meta-optimizer, along with those embedded within it to guide idea generation and code synthesis for both the optimizer and downstream tasks, as illustrated in Fig.~\ref{fig:prompts}.
-Beyond the predefined prompt constraints, we also integrate additional judgment mechanisms into our framework to ensure the explainability and efficiency of generated hyper-heuristics, mitigating the potential impact of LLM output uncertainty on MoH performance.
+We present the prompt used to format and generate the heuristic-optimizer, along with those embedded within the seed meta-optimizer to guide idea generation and code synthesis for both the heuristic-optimizer and downstream tasks, as illustrated in Fig.~\ref{fig:prompts}.
+In addition to the predefined prompt constraints, we also integrate additional judgment mechanisms into our framework to ensure the explainability and efficiency of generated hyper-heuristics, mitigating the potential impact of LLM output uncertainty on MoH performance.